3410 Transfer from One MCO to Another

 • Form H2065-D; and

-PSU staff must complete the following activities for an individual whose MDCP eligibility is denied or who declined MDCP:
+PSU staff must complete the following activities for an individual whose MDCP eligibility is undetermined or who declined MDCP:

-• Upload all applicable documents to the HEART case record. following the instructions in Appendix XVIII; and
+• upload all applicable documents to the HEART case record; and

 3430 Transfer from MDCP to Another Medicaid Waiver Program